redpanda-data/connect/docs/inputs/README.md

 You can leave the 'address' config field blank in order to use the instance wide HTTP server.

+### Responses

+EXPERIMENTAL: It's possible to return a response for each message received using [synchronous responses](../sync_responses.md).
+This feature is considered experimental and therefore subject to change outside of major version releases.

 ### Endpoints

 The following fields specify endpoints that are registered for sending messages: